 - We will help students find the courage to address their challenges by providing a supportive academic and social environment for learning.

 - We will help students understand and accept themselves and each other as they are.
-We talk about labels, how they are used, positively and negatively, and strategies for how to deal with others when they are rude, cruel or simply don’t understand.

 Why do you have behavioral criteria for admission to Temple Grandin School?
 Don’t all students with ASD have behavior challenges?
 Would Temple Grandin even be able to be accepted to your school?
 View answer »